jadn/ThemifyourGists/README.md

 #Gist-Embed-CSS-Themes
->What I am hoping to create is CSS stylesheets that override the colors of embedded Gists.
+>What I am hoping to create are stylesheets overriding the colors of embedded Gists.

 >-Izzy